-Numerous short sections along the A9 carriageway within the scheme extent are noted as having high risk of surface water flooding.
+Numerous short sections along the A9 carriageway within the scheme extent are noted as having medium risk of surface water flooding.
+Although the trees within the plantation participate in flooding reduction by slowing down the flow of rainwater, absorbing rainwater and reducing erosion, it is not expected that removal of the plantation will significantly impact local flooding.

-Works are restricted to the verges along the A9 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 10 days.
-TM will involve verge working with lane closures which will be facilitated by TTLs when required.
+Works are restricted to the embankment along the A9 carriageway and traffic management will be designed in line with existing guidance.
+TM will involve TTLs with full stop road closures on the A9 northbound carriageway during the felling works on the top of the slope.
+Local road (former A9) will be closed with only local access and pedestrians/cyclist access in place.
 A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
 The TMP will ensure that there is no severance of community assets, access routes or residential development.